-The following table presents certain amounts included in our consolidated statements of income, the relative percentage that those amounts represent to revenue and the change in those amounts from year-to-year.
+The following table presents certain amounts included in our consolidated statements of income, the relative percentage that those amounts represent to revenue and the change in those amounts from year to year.
+This section discusses fiscal year 2021 compared to 2020.
+Discussions of fiscal year 2020 compared to 2019 can be found in Part II, "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Form 10-K for fiscal year 2020, filed with the Securities and Exchange Commission on February 26, 2021.
 This information should be read together with the consolidated financial statements and accompanying notes.
-The financial results presented below have been affected by the acquisition of First Data and other acquisitions, dispositions, debt financing activities, and foreign currency fluctuations.
-The amounts from the acquired First Data businesses were included in our results for the full year in 2020 and for the five months, since the July 29,2019 acquisition date, in 2019.
+The financial results presented below have been affected by acquisitions, dispositions, and foreign currency fluctuations.